 Kids love surprises, so you could buy some new toys or coloring books to keep the kids occupied during travel time.

 Beyond activities, one great tip for traveling with kids is to bring lots of snacks.
 If you want to maintain a healthy food regimen while traveling with little kids, great!

 Fresh and dried fruits are easy to take on the road.
 But if all rules go out the window and its candy and snacks galore, that’s fun too.
 And while some parents rarely let their kids watch TV, changing that up for travel time might be one great exception.
 TV shows and fun games on the tablet might be a nice activity to keep kids busy on a long flight.

 You’ve put in the time to plan a vacation your entire family will remember.
 Now you can get ready to enjoy it!
 But you might want to accept that things will go wrong.
 No amount of planning or outfit coordinating will allow you to avoid every single mishap or meltdown, and that’s okay.
 You could adjust the plan as needed so you and your family can still have fun on your trip.

 For all those moments when you need emergency snacks, ibuprofen, or a quick meal at a restaurant, you might want to have a debit card that doesn’t tack on extra fees for using ATMs or traveling abroad.

 With SoFi Money® you can save, spend, and earn all in one cash management account.
-And there are no account fees, plus you can use ATM in the world that accepts Mastercard® and we’ll reimburse the fees (fee structure is subject to change).
+And there are no account fees, plus use any ATM worldwide within the Allpoint® Network and you won’t get charged a fee.
 That way you can have access to your money no matter where your trip takes you.